In the 180-year history of the Texas Rangers,

 discretionary powers from President Sam Houston, set about organizing his First Brigade of the Texas

-operating in South Texas.
-Muster rolls show Samuel H. Walker was the first of 77 privates who enlisted in
+be operating in South Texas.
+Muster rolls show Samuel H. Walker was the first of 77 privates who enlisted

-Captain Ewen Cameron's Company A. Somervell's army would eventually consist of some 750 officers and
+in Captain Ewen Cameron's Company A. Somervell's army would eventually consist of some

-moved down river toward Mier.
-During the march there was a general lack of discipline shown within the
+then moved down river toward Mier.
+During the march there was a general lack of discipline shown

-army.
-Many soldiers refused to carry out orders from their officers and as a result the safety and
+within the army.
+Many soldiers refused to carry out orders from their officers and as a result the

-to abandon the approach on Mier and take the Texas army back to San Antonio.
-A number of men refused
+elected to abandon the approach on Mier and take the Texas army back to San Antonio.
+A number

-to quit the expedition and elected William Fisher their commander to continue the attack.
-Jack Hays did
+of men refused to quit the expedition and elected William Fisher their commander to continue attack.

-not join them, warning his comrades to abandon their foolish ideas.
-Two of those who disregarded Hays’
+Jack Hays did not join them, warning his comrades to abandon their foolish ideas.
+Two of those who

-warning were Sam Walker and W. A. A. “Big Foot” Wallace, another Ranger beginning a prestigious
+disregarded Hays’ warning were Sam Walker and W. A. A. “Big Foot” Wallace, another Ranger

 On December 23, the Texans crossed the river and invaded Mier unopposed.
 After demanding and